shinsenter/defer.js/docs/index.md

 **Example**
 Lazy load CSS background images.

-Just another example for lazy loading background images for HTML tags, but we can also use CSS classnames instead of inline `style` attributes.
+Just another example of lazy loading background images for HTML tags, but we can also use CSS class names instead of inline `style` attributes.

 ```html
 <style>